- This event has passed.

 *Tickets increase by $5 at the door

-All seating in socially distanced pods of 2, 4, and 6 people.
+Pavilion seating will be in physically distanced pods of up to 2 and 4 people.

 Pods are assigned upon entry into park with ticket and seated on a first-come, first-served basis.